L3ad Solutions

 • Agency retainers

-• Contractor / freelance fees (writers, designers, developers)
+• Freelance fees (writers, designers, developers)

 • Stock images, fonts, or assets

-• The hourly cost of internal time spent on marketing — even if you don't pay yourself, it's an opportunity cost
+• The hourly cost of internal time spent on marketing, even if you don't pay yourself, it's an opportunity cost

 Marketing budget does NOT include: